serversideup/spin/docs/content/docs/4.command-reference/provision.md

 ---
 # spin provision
 ::lead-p
 Provision and set up your inventory of servers.
-This command requires you have
+Before running this command, make sure you have everything configured and a supported server online with any host of your choice.
 ::

 ## Usage